-Welcome to Gluten-Free Wednesdays (GFW), the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker and Lynn of Lynn’s Kitchen Adventures.
+Welcome to Gluten-Free Wednesdays (GFW), the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker (sadly, this site is no longer active) and Lynn of Lynn’s Kitchen Adventures.
 Right off the bat, I want you to know that I’m highlighting gluten-free Millet French Bread and a collection of 50 Gluten-Free Nut-Free Lunchbox Treats plus, more!

 Mr. GFE and I have been in Little Cayman at Little Cayman Beach Resort the last week.
 We had a fantastic time, but being gluten free there this year was a bit, uh, “challenging” for me.
 I’ll be sharing more about this trip soon (and others), in a new feature on gfe.
 It’s wonderful to be back home, of course.
 The double blessing of a vacation!